piyushpathak03/Multiout-Regressor/README.md

 # amorf - A Multi-Output Regression Framework

-**This Project is still a work in Progress**

 amorf is a Python library for multi-output regression.
 It combines several different approaches to help you get started with multi-output regression analyisis.

-This project was created as part of a masters thesis by David Hildner

 ## Motivation
 Multi-output (or multi-target) regression models are models with multiple continous target variables.

-This framework was largely inspired by

-> Borchani, Hanen & Varando, Gherardo & Bielza, Concha & Larranaga, Pedro.
-(2015).
-A survey on multi-output regression.
-Wiley Interdisciplinary Reviews: Data Mining and Knowledge Discovery.
-5. 10.1002/widm.1157.

 The idea of this framework/library is to collect and combine several different apporaches for multi-output regression in one place.
 This allows you to get started real quick and then extend and tweak the provided models to suit your needs.
 ## Getting Started